AdobeDocs/marketo-measure.en/help/marketo-measure-data-warehouse/data-warehouse-schema.md

       <td>
         <p>varchar</p>
       </td>
-      <td>The shortened and friendly URL that’s displayed on the Creative.
+      <td>The shortened and friendly URL that's displayed on the Creative.
 (Used for LinkedIn Ads only.)</td>
       <td></td>
     </tr>
     <tr>